vladmandic/sd-extension-framepack/README.md

 - Model download & load on-demand
 - Configurable torch cross-attention

+### LoRA

+- Limited support for any HunyuanVideo LoRAs
+- Uses standard syntax: `<lora:filename:weight>`
+  *Note*: There is no networks panel available in FramePack so you have to add LoRA to prompt manually
+- Effects will be limited unless LoRA is trained on FramePack itself

 ### Video

 - Video is encoded using selected codec and codec options